theodi/toolbox/README.md

 ## Contributing Code

-If you’re a developer interested in Open Data familiar with any of the following technologies we’d like to interest you in collaborating on our Toolbox
+If you’re a developer interested in Open Data **and** familiar with any of the following technologies, we’d like to interest you in collaborating on our Toolbox

 * Ruby
 * Ruby on Rails